scottitran/ROS2-Micro-ROS-Benchmark/README.md

 > `git clone https://github.com/scottitran/ROS2-Micro-ROS-Benchmark.git`

 ## Running
+This instruction only for demo setup, the other testing can follow the same
 ## Build Demo
 To run project demo, you need to build a demo package using the command: